 To define Lifespan Respite Care, we must first understand what respite is.
-Respite is planned or emergency care provided to a child or adult with special needs in order to provide temporary relief to family caregivers who are caring for that child or adult.
+Respite is planned or emergency care provided to a child or adult with special needs to provide temporary relief to family caregivers who are caring for that child or adult.

-Caregivers not only get a much-needed break from the demands of caregiving, but respite care also has been shown to have a positive impact on many individual and family outcomes, including reduced stress, decreased fatigue, increased family quality of life, reduced social isolation, and improved relationships.
+Caregivers get a much-needed break from the demands of caregiving.
+Still, respite care has also been shown to positively impact many individual and family outcomes, including reduced stress, decreased fatigue, increased family quality of life, lowered social isolation, and improved relationships.

-Respite care can be provided across the lifespan to individuals with a variety of special needs.
-Respite care is funded by multiple sources and can take place in a variety of settings, including in facilities, in community settings, and in the home of individuals with special needs.
+Respite is provided across the lifespan to individuals with various special needs.
+Respite care is funded by multiple sources and can occur in numerous settings, including in facilities, community settings, and the home of individuals with special needs.

-Lifespan Respite Care includes care for people all ages—from birth to seniors.
-By coordinating respite care programs across age groups and disabilities throughout Wisconsin, we are able to help more people find the best respite care services possible.
+Lifespan Respite Care includes care for people of all ages—from birth to seniors.
+By coordinating respite care programs across age groups and disabilities throughout Wisconsin, we can help more people find the best respite care services possible.

 Respite Care Association of Wisconsin (RCAW) is a non-profit group contracted by the State of Wisconsin to coordinate respite care services across local and state levels.
-We do this through our Respite Care Registry where people can become certified and register as a respite care provider or worker.
-In addition, family members or primary caregivers can search for respite care workers to care for their loved ones so they, themselves, are able to have a break for their own self-care.
+We do this through our Respite Care Registry.
+People can complete the Respite Care Provider Training (RCPT) and register as respite care professionals.
+In addition, family members or primary caregivers can search for respite care workers to care for their loved ones.
+Hence, they, themselves, can have a break for their self-care.

-RCAW provides training and certification for people interested in a purposeful career as a respite care provider.
-We also provide education for family or primary caregivers who want more support in becoming a better caregiver of their family or friends.
+RCAW provides training for people interested in a purposeful career as a respite care provider.
+We also offer education for family or primary caregivers who want more support in becoming better caregivers for their family or friends.
 Find out more about lifespan respite care programs:

 THE LIFESPAN RESPITE CARE ACT